allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 everywhere.
 But what if your service shuts down mid-processing?
 Or your network drops packages from time to time?
 Maybe your system is not as resilient as you thought?

 **Don’t panic**.
-Designing data processing system that’s resilient to any kind of failure is _hard_.
+Designing a data processing system that’s resilient to any kind of failure is _hard_.
 You should try to cover as many edge cases as possible, but sometimes that is not enough.
 Especially if processing large amounts of events and maintaining accuracy at the same time is required.
 There is always a chance that something will happen and your events won't reach their destination.
 For example, your receiver service is down, or maybe it is the message broker that experiences difficulties.
 You can’t rule out network or hardware issues as well.
 So what can you do not to lose any sleep over your not-so-indestructible system?
-That’s where Offline layer and batch processing come to play.
+That’s where the Offline Layer and batch processing come to play.

 Let’s talk details.
 Our Speed Layer consists of microservices communicating via [Hermes](http://hermes.allegro.tech/).
 Most of our Hermes topics are persisted to [HDFS](https://en.wikipedia.org/wiki/Apache_Hadoop#HDFS).